raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generators.md

   ...
 ~~~~~~~~

 That's it, really.
-No `.next()` method, just a `function*` that yields values.
+We don't write our own `.next()` method, we write a `function*` that yields values, and behind the scenes JavaScript writes a `.next()` method for us.
 Let's do it again and show how a generator makes our linear state work:

 {:lang="js"}
 ~~~~~~~~